12. Flip and Rotate images

 Tasks

-1. Write code to rotate a list of images using flip_imagelist(image_list, transition_time=300).
+1. Write code to rotate a list of images using flip_image_list(image_list, transition_time=300).

-Write code to rotate a list of images using rotate_imagelist(image_list, transition_time=500).
+Write code to rotate a list of images using rotate_image_list(image_list, transition_time=500).

 def get_image_array(img=Image.DUCK):